 One of the most delightful Montreal food blogs used to be ...an endless banquet, run by A.J.
 Kinik and professional chef Michelle Marek.
 These two get around, so not all the entries were about Montreal, but many were.
 Their master lists A to M and N to Z encapsulated a vast amount of knowledge, both on the best places to eat and to source excellent and recherché groceries, so I'm maintaining these links even if the information may have drifted out of date over time.
 The more recent version of their blog on Squarespace is focused more on recipes and cooking than on the Montreal scene particularly.

 The Metro free paper has a lively food section which almost counts as a blog.

 Chomp Chomp used to be Jeremy and Vinita's resto guide on a page at McGill.
 It's kind of charmingly Web 1.0 but lists a lot of places – alas, still with no dates on their reviews.

-Blogs come and go. if I notice a blog's been neglected for awhile, I'll remove it from this page.
+Blogs come and go, none faster than those started by people who think they're going to want to write about what they eat.If I notice a food blog's been neglected for awhile, I'll remove it from this page.
 Likewise, if the focus of a blog shifts permanently away from Montreal, it doesn't belong here.
 Finally, if a blog focuses on home cooking with no particular Montreal angle, it doesn't really fit on this page even if it's written here.

 Also, please keep in mind that not all food bloggers constantly update their content.
 Don't make big plans to go to any restaurant mentioned in a blog without calling first to make sure it's still in business, and will be open when you're hoping to visit.